 The hall sets the mood for the rest of the house so it’s really important to make sure it’s doing its job.
 I have written before about this but it bears repeating: basically when you come in you want the hall to welcome you, to give you a place to put your bag, your coat and your shoes and not to be shouting at you to get the hell out because it’s dark, dingy, messy and there’s not enough storage.

 Most of us have small halls.
 Mine is particularly narrow and there is no room for any furniture.
 We hang the coats at the far end in an alcove which leads down to the cellar and is tucked under the stairs.
 The only thing in our hall is a mirror and a radiator.
 Which means it has to work even harder to be interesting and welcoming.
 So we have made the STAIR RUNNER a real feature.
-We have the dotty carpet from Alternative Flooring which I still love as much as the day it was installed seven years ago.
+We have the spotty carpet from Alternative Flooring which I still love as much as the day it was installed nine years ago.

-But you can buy a plain carpet and have the edges overlocked in a contrasting jolly colour – dark grey with neon orange for example.
+Or you can buy a plain carpet and have the edges overlocked in a contrasting jolly colour – dark grey with neon orange for example.
 Pale grey with a dark green border.
 Then get the paint out and paint the bannisters to match the hem of the runner.
 Yes it’s a faff but you’re basically sitting down for this one so you can do it in batches.

 Finally, on paint, you can also consider HALF-PAINTING THE WALLS.
 This can be a really practical decision as the lower half of the wall tends to get scuffed from bikes and bags and dirty hands, so painting it dark will hide a multitude of sins without making it much darker.
 If you’re worried where to stop you can go to the top of the stairs on the wall side and then leave it at that.
 You don’t have to go all the way.

 Now, on dark paint – if your hall is dark and windowless anyway, then there’s not much you can do about it.
 Having the light on all the time will just emphasise that it doesn’t have enough natural light so you might as well embrace that and go dark.
 The first point is that if the doors to the other rooms are open, then they will feel brighter when you enter from a dark space.
-The second is that no-one lingers in the hall anyway so you can afford to be bold and brave with your decor.
+The second is that no-one lingers in the hall anyway, so you can afford to be bold and brave with your decor.
 If you’ve always had a secret hankering for some amazing wallpaper this is the place to try it out.
 It’s not like you’ll have to sit there for hours every day or wake up to it every morning.

-If you have small children then consider hanging pretty baskets on these hooks and putting small shoes, gloves and scarves in them.
+If you have small children then consider hanging pretty baskets on hooks and putting small shoes, gloves and scarves in them.
 Give each child a basket, or two, and encourage them to put their own things away.
-You can also hang these hooks low enough for small hands to reach and, because they can be arrange in a pattern, they won’t look silly when the kids have grown too tall.
+You can also hang these hooks low enough for small hands to reach and, because they can be arranged in a pattern, they won’t look silly when the kids have grown too tall.

 Another idea is to create a long low shelf along one wall – unless you have a radiator (curses) with another, slightly narrower, one underneath.
 Store shoes along the bottom one and use the top one to sit on when putting said shoes on.
 That way the shoes are slightly hidden by the top shelf.
 Paint both to match the wall and they will disappear.
 You can also use the top one for plants, books, a basket of post etc. You can determine the width of these depending on the length of the longest shoe and the size of the largest bottom.